 - GBP/JPY: The British Pound pairs with the Japanese Yen, which is known for its volatility and nicknamed “the Dragon.”

-- USD/CAD: The U.S. Dollar is paired with the Canadian Dollar, often called “Loonie,” and influenced by oil prices.
+- USD/CAD: The U.S. Dollar is paired with the Canadian Dollar, often called “Loonie,” and is influenced by oil prices.

 - AUD/JPY: The Australian Dollar is paired with the Japanese Yen, a famous currency in the carry trade.